Hasenzahn1/HomeManager/src/main/resources/HomesPluginConcept.md

 Experience cost is calculated based on a formula defined in the config.
 You can also configure whether experience is charged for each home set or only for new, non-deleted homes.
 The success/fail messages will be sent to the players chat.
-There will be a worldguard flag to decide whether you can place homes in a region.
+//There will be a worldguard flag to decide whether you can place homes in a region.
 This will be default true

 ### /delhome (player) \<name> (--group \<group>)